| Author: | David Goodger <goodger@python.org> |

 1,1 2,0 2,1 2,2 3,1 X 0,0 0,1 0,2 0,3 1,0 L 3,0 4,0 4,1 4,2 5,1 F 5,0 6,0 6,1 6,2 7,0 T 1,2 1,3 2,3 3,2 3,3 U 0,4 0,5 1,4 1,5 2,4 P 2,5 3,5 4,5 5,5 6,5 I 5,2 5,3 6,3 7,3 7,4 Z 3,4 4,3 4,4 5,4 6,4 Y 7,5 8,5 9,3 9,4 9,5 V 7,1 7,2 8,0 8,1 9,0 W 8,2 8,3 8,4 9,1 9,2 N

-In some puzzles, like the 6x6 tetrasticks, one or more pieces are omitted from each solution.
-Such omitted pieces are listed with "!" in place of the coordinates list:
+In some puzzles, like the 6x6 tetrasticks, one or more pieces are either omitted from each solution (old style) or placed adjacent to the solution (new style).
+In old-style solutions such omitted pieces are listed with "!" in place of the coordinates list:

 !
 H